-Ayaan Hirsi Ali is a resident fellow at the American Enterprise Institute (AEI) where she "researches the relationship between the West and Islam, women's rights in Islam, violence against women propagated by religious and cultural arguments, and Islam in Europe."
-Known for her often militarist anti-Islamic views, which she argues are based in part on her own personal experiences growing up in Somalia (where she was forced to undergo female genital mutilation), Hirsi Ali's experience includes serving as a member of the Dutch Parliament and working with the filmmaker Theo van Gogh, whose film Submission, about the oppression women face in Muslim cultures, spurred an Islamic extremist to murder the film's director, Theo van Gogh.
+Ayaan Hirsi Ali is a visiting fellow at the neoconservative American Enterprise Institute (AEI), where she reportedly "researches the relationship between the West and Islam, women's rights in Islam, violence against women propagated by religious and cultural arguments, and Islam in Europe."
+Prior to moving to the United States, the Somali-born Hirsi Ali served as a member of the Dutch parliament and wrote the screenplay for the controversial film Submission, which prompted an Islamic extremist to murder the film's director, Theo van Gogh.

 In a review of her autobiography Infidel, The Economist opined that the lives of "Muslims [are] more complex than many people in the West may have realized.
 But the West's tendency to seek simplistic explanations is a weakness that Ms. Hirsi Ali also shows she has been happy to exploit."